 About Colin

-Three-time Rolex 24 winner, Colin Braun, has carved his way around racetracks from the U.S. to Asia and many places in between.
+Four-time Rolex 24 winner, Colin Braun, has carved his way around racetracks from the U.S. to Asia and many places in between.

 Colin’s passion for racing began at an early age growing up in a racing family in his hometown of Ovalo, Texas.
-From the first time, he commanded the wheel of a go-kart with his father’s coaching, it was clear Colin’s future would involve anything with four tires and a motor.
+From the first time he commanded the wheel of a go-kart with his father’s coaching, it was clear Colin’s future would involve anything with four tires and a motor.

-At just 16, Colin made his road racing debut at one of sports car racing’s crown jewels, the Rolex 24-Hour race in Daytona.
+At just 16 Colin made his road racing debut at one of sports car racing’s crown jewels, the Rolex 24 Hour race in Daytona.
 The following year he became the youngest driver to race in the top-tier Prototype class at just 17.
-And in 2006, Colin was the youngest driver ever to place on the podium at the famed 24 Hours of Le Mans, finishing second.
+And in 2006 Colin was the youngest driver ever to place on the podium at the famed 24 Hours of Le Mans finishing second.

 Upon completion of the 2022 season, one chapter closed, and another opened for Colin as he bid farewell to CORE autosport.
-The team closed out the year with two wins and the 2022 IMSA LMP3 Champions title.
-In 2023 Colin moves to Meyers Shank Racing, where he will co-drive the No. 60 Acura ARX-06 with Tom Blomqvist in the new GTP class.
-He will also return to co-pilot the No. 04 CrowdStrike Racing/AWS car with George Kurtz for a full season in SRO GT3 competition.
+The team closed out the year with two wins and the title of 2022 IMSA LMP3 Champions.
+In 2023 Colin moved to Meyers Shank Racing where he co-drove the No. 60 Acura ARX-06 with Tom Blomqvist in the new GTP class.
+The duo combined with Helio Castroneves and Simon Pagenaud to win the Rolex 24, Colin’s first overall win but fourth Rolex 24 win.
+The team bookended the season with a win at Motul Petit Le Mans and finished third in the overall championship points.

 Continued proven success on the track.